associazione-rousseau/camelot-flutter/README.md

 ## Submitting your PR
 For the PR flow we are referring to [this flow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
 In order to be considered, PR have to be written in english, pass all the tests and pass all the lint checks.
+For substantial UI changes you should add a screenshot to the PR.
 In order to be merged, they have to be approved by an owner.